Note: The events in this article antedate the creation of this blog. This post is written at a later point in time than dated.

 The Poster

 We had come across this poster before; it described the rules of a GameJam and boasted a prize worth INR 1,00,000 sponsored by Lenovo.
-We had brushed-off the idea of participating earlier, claiming it to be ridiculously far-fetched for us to complete building a game in 72 hours, let alone vying with experienced seniors.
-We were new here, unfledged.
-Somehow Arpan convinced me that we should give it a shot.
-It had barely been a month since we got admitted and we were already floundering in our attempt to absorb the spectrum of activities that take place in the institute.
+We had brushed off the idea of participating earlier – building a game in 72 hours seemed ridiculously far-fetched, let alone competing with experienced seniors.
+We were freshmen, barely a month into college, still floundering in our attempt to absorb the dizzying spectrum of activities around us.
 We had our finger in every pie that looked tasty.
+Somehow Arpan convinced me we should give it a shot.

 Briefing

 Fast forward to September 15, 8 PM.
 We had reached early and found seats in the FC Kohli Auditorium.
-We saw the room fill up and cross a count of 150.
-There was a host who had come from Lenovo and an Android game developer who spoke for a while.
-General instructions and rules followed.
-The host named a few game engines that we could use.
-Arpan and I exchanged glances; we hadn’t the faintest of clues.
+The room filled up past 150 people.
+A host from Lenovo and an Android game developer spoke for a while, followed by general instructions and rules.
+The host rattled off a few game engines we could use.
+Arpan and I exchanged glances – we hadn’t the faintest clue what any of them were.

 Theme

-If making a game wasn’t already challenging enough for the two of us, the host decided to spice it up by allotting random themes to each team.
-Most teams had 4 members (with 4 being the cap), but I was reluctant to take anyone else in.
-Arpan and I were schoolmates and had collaborated earlier.
-An additional teammate could likely hamper the existing coordination.
-We advanced to the bowl and drew a chit; it read- Insect World.
-We found it arbitrarily absurd at first, but within a minute, ideas started flowing in.
+As if making a game wasn’t already challenging enough for the two of us, the host decided to spice it up by allotting random themes to each team.
+Most teams had 4 members (the cap), but I was reluctant to add anyone else.
+Arpan and I were schoolmates who had collaborated before – an additional teammate could easily disrupt our coordination.
+We walked up to the bowl and drew a chit: Insect World.
+It sounded absurd for about thirty seconds, and then ideas started flowing.

 Clock’s Ticking